-What closing costs should you expect?There are certain basic expenses associated with closing the sale of a house.
-These expenses are often split between the buyer and seller, as dictated in the sales contract.
-Many are conventional, but there are nuances to each, so you'll want a real estate expert in California to help guide you through your process.
+What closing costs should you expect?There are certain standard costs linked to closing the sale of a house.
+These costs are often split between the buyer and seller, as spelled out in the sales contract.
+Many are conventional, but there are nuances to each, so you'll want a real estate expert in California to help show you through the process.

-Sellers: As we get through the details of your transaction, not only will I work to get the optimal sales price, but I'll also campaign for reduced closing costs.
-And once we've reached an agreement, I'll describe in detail the closing costs so you are aware of exactly what you're paying for.
+Sellers: As we negotiate your sale, not only will I work to get the optimal sales price, but I'll also push for reduced closing costs.
+And once we've come to an agreement, I'll walk you through the closing costs so you are informed of exactly what you're paying for.

-Buyers: If you're buying real estate in San Diego County, you will be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's past experiences and is required to be within a suitable range so you're not startled when you come to the closing appointment.
-I'll be willing to go through the LE with you, answering your questions and highlighting any estimates that seem off.
+Buyers: If you're purchasing a home in San Diego County, you'll receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's previous experience and is required to be within a reasonable range so you're not stunned when you get to the closing appointment.
+I'll be willing to go over the LE with you, answering your questions and highlighting any estimates in question.